jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 enable these notifications,
-you will receive an email when three weeks have elapsed since you last logged in to the ASM.
+you will receive an email when three weeks have elapsed since you last logged in to the ARM.

 ![Inactivity Alert](https://res.cloudinary.com/fluid-attacks/image/upload/v1651005444/docs/web/notifications/notif_inactivity_alert.png)

 ### Access granted

 To be a part of a specific
-organization or group on the ASM, a user manager must send you an invitation and you must confirm it.
+organization or group on the ARM, a user manager must send you an invitation and you must confirm it.
 When you are invited,
 you will get a notification
 email with the subject "Access granted to [group’s name] on
-ASM by `Fluid Attacks`."
+ARM by `Fluid Attacks`."
 The message informs
 you who invited you,
 the group’s name and